 Learn how to communicate

 It’s not always easy to set the right expectations, or communicate openly and honestly with those that work for you, especially when you are not always in control of what’s going on at work.
 The most important things seem to be not to over promise, to keep your communications consistent so that you are not sending out mixed messages, and not to adopt an ostrich approach when things aren’t going well.
 Far better to step up to any issues straight away, rather than allowing them to fester.
+Some people management software have an HR portal integrated to allow for informal communication.

 Develop your Management Competence